jrbalsano/lab8-node/README.md

 $ cd
 $ git clone git@github.com:joyent/node.git
 ```
+(Note: on CLIC machines, you may need to use https to clone directly from GitHub.)

 This will take a little while.
-Once its complete, create a file in your home
+Once it's complete, create a file in your home
 directory called `.npmrc`.
 This file will store configuration information for
 the node package manager (npm). npm makes it easy to add libraries written for
 node.js to your projects.
 Make sure the file contains the following lines,